jerryagenyi/pcr/setup-instructions.md

 ### Notes

 - `ContextDoc.md`: Contains your AI strategy with redacted sections for private reflections (agents ignore redacted:.*)
-- `Professional Identity Coaching`: Subfolder for now; may become a standalone folder if the service scales
+- `professional-identity-coaching`: Subfolder for now; may become a standalone folder if the service scales
 - `Agents`: Separates code from content, aligning with GitHub's technical focus
 - `Calendar`: Supports Progress Keeper for tracking and reflection